Self-induced stochastic resonance: A physics-informed machine learning approach: Numerical results: effect of excitability and timescale separation on SISR

 where $\langle \text{ISI}\rangle$ and $\langle \text{ISI}^2\rangle$ are the mean and mean-squared ISIs, respectively.
 Spikes are detected when the membrane potential $v(t)$ crosses the threshold $v_{\mathrm{th}}=0.4$ from below.

-A value $\mathrm{CV}=1$ indicates a Poisson-like (incoherent) spike train, while $\mathrm{CV}>1$ corresponds to super-Poissonian irregularity~\cite{kurrer1995noise}.
+A value $\mathrm{CV}=1$ indicates a Poisson-like (incoherent) spike train, \marius{whereas} $\mathrm{CV}>1$ corresponds to super-Poissonian irregularity~\cite{kurrer1995noise}.
 In both cases, the system is far from the synchronization condition of Eq.~\eqref{eq:15}.
 Conversely, as $\mathrm{CV}\to0$, the ISIs become highly regular and the SISR condition is increasingly well satisfied.
-Perfectly periodic spiking corresponds to $\mathrm{CV}=0$, while small but nonzero values of $\mathrm{CV}$ quantify strong SISR.
+Perfectly periodic spiking corresponds to $\mathrm{CV}=0$, \marius{and} small but nonzero values of $\mathrm{CV}$ quantify strong SISR.
+Furthermore, we note that $\mathrm{CV}$ becomes mathematically meaningful (\textit{i.e.,} informative about spike-train coherence) only when at least three ISIs are available; however, a reliable estimate typically requires many more ISIs (on the order of $\sim 10$ for a coarse estimate).

 Numerical simulations were performed using the Euler--Maruyama scheme~\cite{highamAlgorithmicIntroductionNumerical2001} with step size $\Delta t=0.05$.
 Long integration times (see the time series in Figs.~\ref{fig:4} and~\ref{fig:5}) were required to ensure the collection of sufficient ISI samples for statistical convergence of $\mathrm{CV}$.
 The results are summarized in Figs.~\ref{fig:4} and~\ref{fig:5}.